After you have finished writing all your tests, what all things to take care next?

 // $ mvn clean install -Denv=sst

-(Basically, it depends on the situation and varies from project to project how teh setup should be)
+// ------------------------------(Basically, it depends on the situation and varies from project to project how teh setup should be)

 CI Build/Jenkins (Gradle)

-• Configure your Task fire(if you using Gradle) like this
+Taskfire(if you using Gradle) like this (opens in a new tab)

 task integrationTestsDev(type: Test) {